AkDev45/ReelGen-Pro/README.md

 - **Script Remixing**: Transcribes your original audio and generates 3 new script variations (Fast, Story-driven, Bold) to help you re-record better content.
 - **Monetization Scout**: Identifies your niche and suggests potential brand sponsors with a draft pitch.
 - **B-Roll Director**: Suggests specific edits and overlays to improve viewer retention.
+- **Reel Gen Roast**: A savage, unfiltered AI critique of your content to keep you humble.

 ## Tech Stack